QCessa/Bank-Marketing-Campaign-Analysis/README.md

 ## INSIGHTS ACQUIRED
 1. Entrepreneurs, retirees, technicians and service-delivery workers between 40 and 70 years of age responded more positively to the campaign.
 2. Out of people with already existing loans, only individuals who worked in administrative, management and service-delivery roles, between the ages of 34 and 52, were successfully converted during the campaign.
 3. Divorces with an account balance above £6K successfully subscribed to the bank, even though they already had an existing loan.
-In contrast, married couples and single individuals with account balances between £2K and £5K were the highest subscribers when they did not have an existing loan.
+In contrast, married couples and single individuals with account balances between £2,000 and £5,000 were the highest subscribers when they did not have an existing loan.
 4. Higher success rates were recorded among educated individuals; however, this becomes greatly reduced when a pre-existing loan exists.
 Primary schoolgoers with existing loans were not successful at all.
 5. Higher success rates were achieved in January, March, July, October and November.
 In contrast, February, April, May and June had the most failed campaigns.

 ## FINAL CONCLUSIONS
 Future marketing campaigns should target middle-aged individuals working in managerial or administrative positions.
-They should be initiated in January after individuals have splurged during the December holidays, and in November when preparation for the festivities begins.
+They should be initiated in January, after individuals have splurged during the December holidays, and in November, when preparations for the festivities begin.
 Furthermore, tailored campaigns should be considered for divorcees and retirees, as they are most likely to subscribe to the bank with a tailored offer.